-Twitter Axis of Evil: Trump Tweets Threats To Syria, Russia, and Iran Over Chemical Attack In Syria
+Twitter Axis Of Evil: Trump Tweets Threats To Syria, Russia, And Iran Over Chemical Attack In Syria

 — Donald J. Trump (@realDonaldTrump) April 8, 2018

-General Valery Gerasimov, the head of the Russian General Staff warned of staged chemical attacks in eastern Ghouta to justify a direct U.S. military attack on the Syrian government’s military forces in March 2018.
-General Gerasimov, was quoted in the Al-Monitor as stating,
+General Valery Gerasimov, the head of the Russian General Staff, warned of staged chemical attacks in eastern Ghouta to justify a direct U.S. military attack on the Syrian government’s military forces in March, 2018.
+General Gerasimov, was quoted in the Al-Monitor as stating the following.

-The United Nation Secretary General António Guterres issued a statement in the wake of the chemical attack reports stating, “while the United Nations is not in a position to verify these reports, the Secretary-General notes that any use of chemical weapons, if confirmed, is abhorrent, and requires a thorough investigation.”
+U.N.
+Secretary General António Guterres issued a statement in the wake of the chemical attack reports stating, “while the United Nations is not in a position to verify these reports, the Secretary-General notes that any use of chemical weapons, if confirmed, is abhorrent, and requires a thorough investigation.”

-The British government also condemned the latest chemical attack in Syria.
-The British Foreign Ministry stated, “These are very concerning reports of a chemical weapons attack with significant number of casualties, which if correct, are further proof of Assad’s brutality against innocent civilians and his backers’ callous disregard for international norms.
-An urgent investigation is needed and the international community must respond.”
-The statement from the British government comes four days after retired Russian military general, Evgeny Buzhinsky told BBC Radio 4 that the currently strained relationships between Great Britain, Russia and the United States has reached a juncture to where “the world is on the brink of the last war in the history of mankind.”
+“These are very concerning reports of a chemical weapons attack with significant number of casualties, which if correct, are further proof of Assad’s brutality against innocent civilians and his backers’ callous disregard for international norms.
+An urgent investigation is needed and the international community must respond,” the British Foreign Ministry stated.

+The statement from the British government comes four days after retired a Russian military general, Evgeny Buzhinsky, told BBC Radio 4 that the currently strained relationships between Great Britain, Russia, and the United States has reached a juncture to where “the world is on the brink of the last war in the history of mankind.”

-Recep Tayyip Erdogan of Turkey, Iran’s Hassan Rouhani and Russia’s Vladimir Putin held trilateral meetings in the Turkish capital of Ankara this week to discuss the future of Syria.
+Recep Tayyip Erdogan of Turkey, Iran’s Hassan Rouhani, and Russia’s Vladimir Putin held trilateral meetings in the Turkish capital of Ankara this week to discuss the future of Syria.
 Russian and Iran back the Assad regime, while Turkey has invaded Syria in the Afrin region to wage war against Kurdish fighters.
 The Kurdish fighters battling the Islamic State are backed by the U.S. government.

-When a similar chemical attack in Syria was reported in April 2017, the U.S. Military launched a cruise missile attack against a Syrian government military base at the orders of President Trump.
+When a similar chemical attack in Syria was reported in April, 2017, the U.S. military launched a cruise missile attack against a Syrian government military base at the orders of President Trump.

-U.S. Senator Lindsey Graham, (R-South Carolina), stated of Trump in the face of the latest chemical attack, “It’s a defining moment in his presidency.”
-Senator Graham went on to say, “If it becomes a tweet without meaning then he’s hurt himself with North Korea.
+“It’s a defining moment in his presidency,” Senator Lindsey Graham, (R-South Carolina), stated of Trump in the face of the latest chemical attack.
+“If it becomes a tweet without meaning then he’s hurt himself with North Korea.
 If he doesn’t follow through and live up to that tweet he’s going to look weak in the eyes of Russia and Iran.”